Erastova-group/ClayCode/docs/YAML.md

 To specify number of waters per ion-type the entry should be a citionary, then the total number of water molecules will be mapped to the specifications given for each of the  interlayer occupancies `I` in the [CSV](CSV.md) entry.<br/>
 <br/>
 **Example:**<br/>
-A given number of waters will be added for each cation, which quantity is specified in the clay stoicheometry [CSV](CSV.md) file.
+A given number of waters will be added for each cation, which quantity is specified in the clay stoichiometry [CSV](CSV.md) file.

           ION_WATERS:
                 Ca: 12